Zac-Rimmer/junior-dev-tech-test/README.md

 ## Submission
 - Fork this repository
 - Complete the goals from above
-- Document your findings on the bugs and any other information you find relevant
+- Document your findings on the bugs and any other information you find relevant in the `CHANGELOG.md` file
 - Submit a pull request or provide a link to your repositiory to Zac and James on the emails below

 ## Contacts